 3. Mandela: A Long Walk to Freedom (2013)

 How can you capture the spirit and determination of a legend like Nelson Mandela?
 It’s a hard part to play, especially if, as in A Long Walk to Freedom, it’s over a long period of time, but Elba produces some of his most compelling work in this biopic, where he captures Mandela’s steely determination and courage in a way that makes this drama movie unforgettable.

-Pacific Rim will go down in history not only as one of Elba’s best ever roles, but as a modern classic.
-In terms of why his role of Marshal Stacker Pentecost is so compelling, director Guillermo del Toro puts it best.
-“I wanted somebody that could bring a lot of authority, but that you could feel the weight of the world on his shoulders,” he said in an interview. “
+Pacific Rim will go down in history not only as one of Elba’s best-ever roles, but as a modern classic.
+In terms of why his role as Marshal Stacker Pentecost is so compelling, director Guillermo del Toro puts it best.
+“I wanted somebody that could bring a lot of authority, but that you could feel the weight of the world on his shoulders,” he told IGN.

 Defeat the monster: Best monster movies

 Idris is one of those actors that is capable of embodying humanity, in almost like a Rodin sculpture-type, larger than life, almost like a Russian realism statue, you know, big hands, all the turmoil of humanity in his eyes.
 I wanted somebody that you could have doubts internally, and very few guys can do that.”

 Beasts of No Nation is a harrowing, unflinching war movie about the depravity of warfare and the way young people are manipulated into becoming killing machines.